Podocarpus neriifolius

 Podocarpus neriifolius, commonly known as the Jati Brown pine, is a species of conifer in the family Podocarpaceae.
-It ranges from Nepal, eastern India, and Bangladesh through parts of Indochina (Myanmar, Thailand, Cambodia, and Vietnam) and Malesia (Peninsular Malaysia, Sumatra, Borneo, Sulawesi, and the Philippines).
+It is native to Nepal, eastern India, and Bangladesh through parts of Indochina (Myanmar, Thailand, Cambodia, and Vietnam) and Malesia (Peninsular Malaysia, Sumatra, Borneo, Sulawesi, and the Philippines).

-Previously the species was thought to range eastwards as far as Fiji.
+Previously, the species was thought to range eastwards as far as Fiji.
 David J. de Laubenfels identified the eastern populations from New Guinea to Fiji as a separate species, Podocarpus idenburgensis, distinguished by narrow, acute leaves.

 Botany

 It grows 10–15 m tall, though very occasionally taller, in tropical and subtropical wet closed forests, between 650 m and 1600 melevation.
 In Cambodia however it grows in a dwarf form some 2–4 m tall, at Bokor, some 1000 m elevation.
 It can grow in a variety of places like rocky hill-tops, swampy forest, kerangas, on limestone and sandstone soils.

 It has a yellowish wood, used in construction in Cambodia (called srô:l in Khmer), where it is graded 2nd category (not as good as 1st, but above others).